zhuocheng2004/webufs/packages/webufs-idb/README.md

 	 * the name of the IndexedDB database that our filesystem uses
 	 * as the storage
 	 *
-	 * In this way we can have multiple independent filesystems
+	 * In this way we can have multiple independent idbfs storages
 	 * at the same time.
 	 */
 	dbName: 'hello-webufs-idb'